 Do you need focal lengths longer than those natively available in your current Canon RF telephoto lens?
-If the lens is compatible with extenders, adding a Canon RF 1.4x extender will provide a significant focal length increase.
+If that lens is compatible with RF extenders, adding a Canon RF 1.4x extender will provide a significant focal length increase.

 A 1.4x extender is a small lens that mounts between a compatible lens and a camera, increasing the focal length or focal length range of the lens by a factor of 1.4x.
-This is a very noticeable amount, narrowing the angle of view significantly.
-For example, with a 1.4x behind it, a 100-500mm lens becomes a 420-700mm lens.
+This amount is very noticeable, narrowing the angle of view significantly.
+For example, a 600mm lens with a 1.4x behind it becomes an 840mm lens, and the RF 100-500mm lens with a 1.4x behind it becomes a 420-700mm lens.
 It is not hard to be impressed by those numbers.

-Wait, you just noticed that my math is not correct.
+Wait, you just noticed that my math is not correct for the zoom lens example.
 Right, this is new math.
-I wanted to point out that at least one of the first RF lenses supporting extenders is only compatible at focal lengths longer than a specified length, 300mm in this case.
-Using 300mm for the math at the wide end makes the resulting numbers work.
+I wanted to point out that at least one of the first RF lenses supporting extenders, the Canon RF 100-500mm F4.5-7.1 L IS USM Lens, Using 300mm for the math at the wide end makes the resulting numbers work.

-Traditionally, lenses indicated compatible with extenders were compatible over the entirity of their focal length range.
+Traditionally, lenses indicated compatible with extenders were compatible over the entirety of their focal length range.
+Time will tell how this compatibility plays out in the RF lens range.

 From a functionality standpoint, extenders change little.
 With an extender mounted behind it, a lens's native minimum focus distance remains the same, and the maximum magnification spec is increased by the extender's magnification factor.
 With an extender mounted, lenses continue to support IS (Image Stabilization) if that feature is present in the lens.
 Canon cameras continue to function as normal with an extender installed, including providing autofocus and autoexposure support.

-The difference in framing (angle of view) is quite noticeable between the three images shown.
-Again, the focal length increase is the lone significant advantage provided by extenders.
+The difference in framing (angle of view) is quite noticeable.
+Again, the focal length increase is the only advantage provided by extenders.

 The focal length increase numbers are very attractive, but there are costs to be paid for this feature, and this list is a bit longer than the list of advantages.